Today’s Topic: Celebrating Your Athlete’s Accomplishments Without Adding Pressure

 Don’t Give Feedback

 Generally, my suggestion is don’t give them feedback.
+That’s adding pressure.
 Don’t give them feedback on their sport, just don’t do it.
 It’s not your job.
 Especially if you were an athlete, a competitive, high-level athlete even, they don’t want your feedback unless they specifically say, “Mom, did you see that last turn?
 What do you think about my arm position?”

 They’re okay if they ask you that.
 You can respond with, “I noticed that and here’s what I’d recommend.”